Small Area Plan Documents

-WPCiA is nearing completion of the Windom Park Neighborhood Small Area Plan (SAP).
-This important document will provide direction for the neighborhood and the City of Minneapolis for the coming years on topics such as land use, zoning, transportation, parking, commercial area revitalization, density, and gateways.
+WPCiA has completed the Windom Park Neighborhood Small Area Plan (SAP).
+This important document will provide direction for the neighborhood and the City of Minneapolis for the coming years on topics such as land use, zoning, density, transportation, parking, commercial area revitalization, and gateways.
 We thank all of you who provided input, answered our surveys, attended meetings, and served on the Steering Committee!

 Other Key Milestones:

 - Technical Memo #1 (December 2016)

 - Initial Draft – Neighborhood Issues Map (Fall 2016)

 - January 17, 2017 SAP Memo (Community Meeting No. 1 Summary)